bbux-dev/datacraft/README.md

 ```

 If the tag field was only present in 50% of the data, we would want to be able to adjust our output to match this.
 Here
 is an updated version of the spec with the `field_groups` specified to give us our 50/50 output.
+This uses the first
+form of the `field_groups` a List of Lists of field names to output together.

 ```json
 {